Ungarie: History

 John Oxley, explorer and NSW surveyor general, was probably the first European to cross through what is now the Ungarie district.
 This was part of his investigation of the Lachlan Valley area in May 1817.
 In describing the country he had penetrated he said:

 "For the want of timber, grass and water, this country will never be inhabited by civilised man."

-He was of course proven wrong and the land west of Bathurst soon opened up.
+He was proven wrong and the land west of Bathurst soon opened up.
 It was about 1852 that John Regan explored the back country of what is now West Wyalong in search of more station country.
 The Regans had a property east of West Wyalong called The Bland.
 Soon after he continued to explore further west and came upon the creek that he called The Humbug.

 His group was so impressed by the land that it was taken up.
 A Mr Ward entered into partnership with one of Regan's friend, a Mr Wood.
 They called the new run Merrigreen which consisted of 42220 acre.
 After Regan's explorations more men came to take up various stations.

 Wollongough was taken up by Carlo Marino around 1871, followed by the King Family in 1878 and later by John Bros.
 In 1866 Roger Freeling took up Ungarie Station.

 It was around about 1871 that the farming residents in the vicinity of the Humbug took up a petition for a Post Office to be established at Wollongough as they argued that the nearest post office at Marsden was too far away, 81 km.
 The postmaster at Forbes reported that about 20 to 30 residents would benefit from a post office.

 Mr George Tout was appointed postmaster on 1 January 1872 with an allowance of ten pounds per annum.
 The post office closed in 1875 because of some disagreements regarding the cost of the tender for the mail service.
 There often appeared to be some concern expressed by postmaster Tout regarding the conditions and the viability of the Post office.
 Once the post office was established a small settlement began to grow.